codebyfredrik/technigo-music-site-styled-components/README.md

 ### Implementation details

-In this project I created an application that display new album and single releases on Spotify.
+In this project I created a site that displays new album and single releases on Spotify.
 For this particular design I decided to use CSS grid to get the layout and responsiveness done in the right way.

 Before I started to code I divided the UI into smaller UI elements to get an mental idea of what kind of React components I would need for the project.